EanDudley30/TryHackMeWriteups/Easy Challenges/Bounty Hunter.md

 ### Task 7: root.txt

-Now that we have an inital foothold, lets try to gain root access.
-To start lets see if we have authroization to run anything as root that we may be able to exploit:
+Now that we have an initial foothold, lets try to gain root access.
+To start let's see if we have authorization to run anything as root that we may be able to exploit:

 ```bash
 sudo -l